In the Forest of No Joy: Background and publication

-Daughton, a Professor of History at Stanford University, based the study on French and Congolese government archives as well as company records and period reportage.
+Daughton, a Professor of History at Stanford University, based the study on French and Congolese government archives, company records, and period reports.
 The hardcover edition was published by W. W. Norton & Company in July 2021; a U.S. paperback followed on 28 March 2023.
 An unabridged audiobook narrated by William DeMeritt was released on 20 July 2021.

 Contents

-Daughton explores how the line from Brazzaville to the Atlantic was built using forced labor, poor supplies, limited machinery, and widespread violence.
-The book is divided into three sections: the colonial context and ideology, the harsh realities of recruitment, work, resistance, and death on site, and the political denial from the metropolitan government.
-It argues that this tragedy was not just due to racist colonial views but also to administrative failure and a lack of accountability.
-The author illustrates how officials portrayed disaster as progress, hiding casualties through bureaucratic and media tactics.
-According to Daughton, the railway project exposed administrative and moral failings rather than demonstrating the colonial state’s capacity for development.
+Daughton examines how the railway from Brazzaville to the Atlantic was built using forced labor, inadequate supplies, limited machinery, and widespread violence.
+The book has three sections: the colonial context and ideology, the grim realities of recruitment, work, resistance, and death at the site, and the political denial from the metropolitan government.
+It argues that this tragedy resulted not only from racist colonial views but also from administrative failures and a lack of accountability.
+The author shows how officials depicted disaster as progress, obscuring casualties through bureaucratic and media strategies.
+Daughton claims that the railway project revealed administrative and moral shortcomings rather than showcasing the colonial state’s ability to promote development.